guillainbisimwa/portfolio/README.md

 ## Currently Working On

-- [Bomoko app](https://github.com/guillainbisimwa/bomoko-app) - Bomoko is a highly promising Micro lending Agri-FinTech mobile App and will provide digital loans to underserved smallholder farmers (including coffee farmers) across the Congolese emerging markets.
-Feel free to fork / clone and make PR's!
+- [Bomoko app](https://github.com/guillainbisimwa/bomoko-app) - Bomoko is a highly promising Micro lending Agri-FinTech mobile App and will provide digital loans to underserved smallholder farmers (including coffee farmers) across the Congolese emerging markets. it facilitate access to financial service.
+Built with: React Native, Redux, Couchbase, Docker, and NodeJs.

 ## Projects